Getting started with Angular Splitter component

 Prerequisites

-To get started with Syncfusion Angular UI Components, make sure that you have compatible versions of Angular and TypeScript.
+To get started with Syncfusion® Angular UI Components, make sure that you have compatible versions of Angular and TypeScript.

-• Angular : 6+
+• Angular: 6+

-• TypeScript : 2.6+
+• TypeScript: 2.6+

 Setting up an Angular project

-Angular provides an easiest way to setup project using Angular CLI Angular CLI tool.
+Angular provides a simple way to set up a project using the Angular CLI tool.

 Install the CLI application globally in your machine.